top of page

 Think like a reporter and discover the cool articles on Findmypast for your British, Irish, and US ancestors.

 For folks with British and Irish ancestors, Findmypast has the largest online newspaper archive for your research.
 That alone might be reason enough to purchase a subscription.
-However, Findmypast also has newspapers from all 50 US states plus Washington D.C., Panama, and the Virgin Islands.
+However, Findmypast also has newspapers from all 50 US states, Washington D.C., Panama, and the Virgin Islands.

 How to Begin Searching for US Ancestors in Findmypast Newspapers

 Newspapers, even the ones on Findmypast, do not have all the details we offer in each article.
-In fact, reporters were notorious for using abbreviations to save space the make a column fit.
+In fact, reporters were notorious for using abbreviations to save space and make a column fit.

 In the "Who" box, only fill in a surname.
-Often articles are reported as Mr. Finlay or Mrs. Robertson.
+Often, articles are reported by Mr. Finlay or Mrs. Robertson.
 Adding the first name does not improve your searches.
 Only add a surname in the "Last Name" box.

 newspaper clipping for George Finlay's marriage